martinResearch/puzzleAI/README.md

 ![animation](./images/learnedSimulationLogisticRegressionWithoutRounding.gif)

-Without rounding the predicted probabilities the lemmings density looses a bit o contrast.
+Without rounding the predicted probabilities the lemmings density looses a bit of contrast.
 We use normalisation to keep the sum to one, the lemmings density spreads on some other areas.
-This is visible if we multiply by 30 the lemmings density to get better contrasted images
+This is visible if we multiply by 30 the lemmings density to get better contrasted images.
+WARNING: using a better optimization algorithm to thrain the weights of the network (lbfgs) we get a much better result with ouput probabilities much closer to 0 or 1, i need to regenerate that image.

 ![animation](./images/learnedSimulationLogisticRegressionWithoutRoundingHigherContrast.gif)